jeremy-w/ayadn/README.md

 ayadn install config
 ```

 Now you may safely edit your preferences in `%USERDIR%/ayadn/data/config.yml` without losing anything when updating AyaDN.

-If a new version of AyaDN offers new configuration options and you've already installed and modified the config, then you should run this command again *after having backed up your file*, then report your precedent options in the new file.
+### Skip specific posts

+App.net already gives you the "mute" command to mute certain users.

+But what if you want to mute a certain *hashtag*, like "#sports", or mute a *client*, like "IFTTT"?

+Easy: `ayadn skip-source add IFTTT`, and no more posts by IFTTT in your timeline.

+Same for hashtags: `ayadn skip-tag add sports`, and you won't see any posts containing "#sports" again. *(remember that most terminals and consoles won't accept the `#` sign, so don't type it in a command)*

+Change of mind? `ayadn skip-source remove IFTTT`, `ayadn skip-tag remove sports`, etc.

+There's basically no verification with this feature, so be careful to not add misspelled or non-existent info.

 ### Backup some data